aaron-junot/teletracker-documentation/client-area-user-guide.md

 ![Rapid Response Group List](images/rapid-response-group-list.png "Rapid Response Group List")

 Rapid Response Groups are used to call a specific group of users all in one step.
 The users are called all at once and whichever agent accepts first gets the call.
 Groups can include as many users as needed.
 The Group list has three columns: Call Group Name, Members, and Options.
 The Options column contains an edit button and a delete button.
 Below the list is a button to add a new group.

+Pro tip: hovering over an icon in the Members column shows the full name of that user.

 ![Rapid Response Group Form](images/rapid-response-group-edit.png "Rapid Response Group Form")